How to License Photos for Print.

 Time to delivery.

-• We usually upload photos to you within one working day, if not faster.
+• We can usually make a decision on the donation of a license and upload photos to you within one working day, if not faster.

 • If we are traveling the world on a photo-shoot, it can take longer.
 We will email you within a day or two re delivery time.